Wal-Mart's cuts 2,300 jobs at Sam's Club

 Affected employees who are unable to find new positions at Sam's Club or Walmart will be eligible for severance, Durling said.

 J.C.
 Penney said it would close 33 stores and eliminate 2,000 jobs as part of its efforts to return to profitability.
-For its part, Target said it would cut 475 jobs at its headquarters and other offices in Minnesota and will not fill 700 open positions worldwide.
+And, Target said it would cut 475 jobs at its headquarters and other offices in Minnesota and will not fill 700 open positions worldwide.